 What does it mean when the malfunction indicator lamp light comes on?

-What is the Malfunction Indicator Lamp?
+What Causes the Malfunction Indicator Lamp to Come On?

 How much does it cost to fix a malfunction indicator lamp?